-- Operational processes and events -Business success is often a matter of smoothing out or eliminating problems and risks, as well as increasing efficiency everywhere.
-While many businesses are only reactive to issues as they arise, smarter organizations measure and monitor as many activities as possible and constantly look for ways to improve.
-Each equipment and stage can generate data that can be used to find idle resources, wastage, faults, and breakdowns.
+- Operational processes and events -Business success is often a matter of smoothing out or eliminating problems and risks and increasing efficiency everywhere.
+While many businesses are only reactive to issues as they arise, more innovative organizations measure and monitor as many activities as possible and constantly look for ways to improve.
+Each piece of equipment and stage can generate data that can be used to find idle resources, wastage, faults, and breakdowns.
 A data lake can collect this machine-generated IoT data, and analytics will lead to opportunities for scaling up the entire process, reducing operating costs, and increasing quality.

-- Better Data Management – Storing the data in one center and different formats makes it easier to manage the data as it can be used by different tools to easily analyze the data and access them when needed in the original state.
-Also, it makes it easy for all the departments to access the data as per their requirement as all the information required by them can be found in one place.
+- Better Data Management – Storing the data in one center and different formats makes it easier to manage the data as it can be used by different tools to quickly analyze the data and access them when needed in the original state.
+Also, it makes it easy for all the departments to access the data as per their requirement, as all the required information can be found in one place.

 Why the Cloud Makes Data Lakes Better

-Organizations are actively considering the cloud for functions like databases, data warehouses, and analytics applications.
+Organizations actively consider the cloud for functions like databases, data warehouses, and analytics applications.
 It makes sense to build your data lake in the cloud.
 Some of the key benefits include:

 - Pervasive security – A cloud service provider incorporates all the aggregated knowledge and best practices of thousands of organizations, learning from each customer’s requirements.

-- Performance and scalability – Cloud providers offer practically infinite resources for scale-out performance and a wide selection of configurations for memory, processors, and storage.
+- Performance and scalability – Cloud providers offer practically infinite resources for scale-out performance and a wide selection of memory, processors, and storage configurations.

-- Reliability and availability – Cloud providers have developed many layers of redundancy throughout the entire technology stack and perfected processes to avoid any interruption of service, even spanning geographic zones.
+- Reliability and availability – Cloud providers have developed many layers of redundancy throughout the entire technology stack and perfected processes to avoid service interruption, even spanning geographic zones.

-- Economics – Cloud providers enjoy massive economies of scale and can offer resources and management of the same data for far less than most businesses could do on their own.
+- Economics – Cloud providers enjoy massive economies of scale and can offer resources and management of the same data for far less than most businesses could do independently.